tago-io/tago-sdk-js/device.rst

 ******
 Device
 ******
-In order to modify, add, delete or do anything with data inside buckets, is necessary to use the device function.
+In order to modify, add, delete or do anything else with the data inside buckets, it is necessary to use the device function.

 To setup an device object, you need a token (that you need to get in our website).
-Make sure to use tokens with correct write/read previlegies for the currenct function you want to use.
-For example, token with only read previlegies can't create, modify or delete anything from a device.
+Be sure to use tokens with the correct write/read previlegies for the current function that you want to use.
+For example, a token with only read previlegies can't create, modify or delete anything from a device.

 .info
 *******